 |

-should not be a daunting task.
-This will then enable us to divide
+be a daunting task.
+This will then enable us to

 is mistaken.